SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Face_detection.md

 ```
 - Class declarations and definitions are available in detectors.hpp and detectors.cpp
 ### Capture Video Frames
- We have defined all the required methods for our application development.
-Now we will start developing our face detection application.
-First, we need to capture video frames using OpenCV APIs
+ We have defined all the required methods for our application development in detector.hpp and detector.cpp.
+Now we will start developing our face detection application step by step.
+ First step is to capture video frames using OpenCV APIs
 - Replace #TODO: Face Detection 2
 - Paste the following lines